-The data contained in this report represents medical transactions for SY 2018 (medical services delivered from January 1, 2018, to December 31, 2018).
-Workers compensation insurance carriers must report paid medical transactions if they write at least 1% of the market share in any one state for which NCCI is the advisory organization.
-Once a carrier meets the eligibility criteria, the carrier will be required to report for all applicable states in which it writes workers compensation insurance, even if an individual state's market share is below the 1% threshold.
-All carriers within an insurance group are required to report, regardless of whether they write less than 1% of the market share in the state.
+The data contained in this report represents medical transactions for SY 2021 (medical services delivered from January 1, 2021, to December 31, 2021), except where otherwise noted.
+WC insurance carriers must report paid medical transactions if, over the most recent three years, they write at least 1% of the market share in any one state for which NCCI is the rating or advisory organization.
+Once a carrier meets the eligibility criteria, it is required to report for all applicable states in which it writes WC insurance.
+All carriers within an insurance group are required to report.